daerup/Schnacc/README.md

 >**Note**: Only logged in players with verified email addresses get to have their highscores saved.

+> **Disclaimer**: The performance is horrendous.
+I would not recommend increasing the area size over 10x10.
 # Run
 To run the game, clone the repository and open the solution in Visual Studio or your preferred IDE.